Skip advert

 Recycling the materials in used batteries

-Batteries for electric cars need to provide a lot of energy in a small package, which requires fairly large quantities of cobalt in lithium-ion batteries.
+EV batteries are required to provide a lot of energy in a relatively small package, which requires a substantial amount of cobalt in lithium-ion batteries.
 But energy-storage units in buildings don’t need to be so small and lightweight, so it’s commonly argued that it's better to recycle the precious metals of lithium and cobalt for other transport applications.

 Advertisement - Article continues below